 Dr. Lindsay Young

 Lindsay Young earned a Bachelor of Science from the University of British Columbia and a Master of Science from the University of Hawaii.
 In 2009, she completed her Ph.D. at the University of Hawaii where her dissertation research focused on the population genetics, at sea foraging ecology, and conservation needs of Laysan Albatross.

-Lindsay has authored several dozen scientific papers, served as the treasurer for the Pacific Seabird Group, the chair of the North Pacific Albatross Working Group, is the current North Pacific correspondent for ACAP (Agreement on the Conservation of Albatrosses and Petrels), and as a reviewer for multiple refereed journals.
+Lindsay has authored several dozen scientific papers, served as the treasurer for the Pacific Seabird Group, the chair of the North Pacific Albatross Working Group, is the former North Pacific correspondent for ACAP (Agreement on the Conservation of Albatrosses and Petrels), and as a reviewer for multiple refereed journals.
 Lindsay was one of the 2011 recipients of the US Fish and Wildlife Service Endangered Species Recovery Champion Awards for her work on the Nihoa Millerbird Translocation, and in 2016 she was awarded a special achievement award from the Pacific Seabird Group for her work with Hawaiian seabirds.
 She currently serves as an affiliate graduate faculty member at the University of Hawaii Natural Resources and Environmental Management Department and was a faculty member on the Fall 2018 voyage of Semester at Sea through Colorado State University

 Robby Kohley earned a Bachelor of Science degree from Walla Walla College in 2000.
 He has extensive experience in avian ecology and aviculture in particular.
 Robby was the Research Coordinator and Facility Manager for the San Diego Zoo’s Hawai’i Endangered Bird Conservation Program at the Keauhou Bird Conservation Center from 2007-2009, and also has worked for State of Hawaii on the Maui and Kauai Forest Bird Recovery Projects, for the American Bird Conservancy on translocation of the Millerbird from Nihoa to Laysan, for the Institute for Wildlife Studies, and for the Alaska Maritime National Wildlife Refuge as a seabird monitoring crew leader on Buldir Island.
 He joined Pacific Rim Conservation in 2015 to oversee all aspects of PRC’s aviculture and captive reating program.
 Robby assists with several projects, but his primary responsibilities are overseeing the care, feeding, and release of translocated Laysan Albatross and Hawaiian Petrel chicks.
 Contact Robby by e-mail